 Three weeks ahead...

 Once you've got the big gardening tasks out of the way, the next step is to tackle any niggling maintenance tasks that need undertaking.
-Crack out the high-pressure cleaner and give your paved areas a once-over - you'd be amazed at what a difference it can make almost immediately.
-If your deck could do with re-staining or oiling, now is also a good time - if not, a good scrub will do wonders to bring your decking to life.
+Sweep pavers regularly and clean out your gutters.
+If your deck could do with re-staining or oiling, now is a good time - if not, a good scrub will do wonders to bring your decking to life.
 Pay attention also to often-forgotten areas like fences, awnings and verandas in readiness for your upcoming festivities.

 Two weeks ahead...

 The twelve days of Christmas are about to start, so pop in to Flower Power and pick up your freshly-cut Christmas tree, then take it home and get down to decorating.
 Nothing makes a home feel more like Christmas than the fresh smell of a real tree, and by purchasing two weeks out, you can ensure it still looks its best when you're entertaining.
 Don't forget, Flower Power also stocks a gorgeous range of Christmas decorations, from baubles to garlands and everything in between.
-This year's theme is a refined palette inspired by Australian botanics - think soft, salty blues, dusty pinks, sage greens and washed raw timbers.
+This year's colour palette is filled with spicy yet earthy tones of paprika and blush, which pair beautifully with festive staples of champagne, soft gold and white.

 Planning on giving gifts to your event's attendees?
 Make an effort to have everything organised (that includes wrapping!) two weeks in advance.
 This gives you plenty of time to organise a plan B if there's something on the gift list that you just can't get.
 Of course, gifts involving fresh food or flowers might be best left for closer to go-time.
 Keep your gift wrapping coordinated with your decorating theme so it looks cohesive - go all-out with colour, or keep it simple with brown paper and twine.